apache/arrow/docs/source/cpp/compute.rst

 +-------------------+------------+-------------------------+---------------------+------------------------+---------+

 * \(1) Output is true iff the corresponding input element is finite (neither Infinity, -Infinity, nor NaN).
-Hence, for Decimal inputs this always returns true.
+Hence, for Decimal and integer inputs this always returns true.

 * \(2) Output is true iff the corresponding input element is Infinity/-Infinity.
-  Hence, for Decimal inputs this always returns false.
+  Hence, for Decimal and integer inputs this always returns false.

 * \(3) Output is true iff the corresponding input element is NaN.
-  Hence, for Decimal inputs this always returns false.
+  Hence, for Decimal and integer inputs this always returns false.

 * \(4) Output is true iff the corresponding input element is null.
 NaN values can also be considered null by setting :member:`NullOptions::nan_is_null`.